jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

 using CuArrays, CUDAnative, CUDAdrv
 ```

 Next, we need to write the kernel.
-It is a lot to take in, but don't worry, we will go through it step by step.
+It is a lot to take in, but do not worry, we will go through it step by step.

 ```
 function dot(a,b,c, N, threadsPerBlock, blocksPerGrid)